 Usually, if a peace officer writes out a ticket for a moving violation then it could go on your driving record and then affect your insurance rates.
 Parking tickets may not increase your insurance premiums as they are not a moving violation.
 However, if you tend to illegally park and get many tickets you may have to pay all your tickets before you renew your vehicle plates.
-When your driver license is suspended as a result of too many unpaid parking tickets then it could go on your record.
+When your driver’s license is suspended as a result of too many unpaid parking tickets then it could go on your record.
 Once these show up on your driving record, it could notify your insurer and they may increase your rates.

 What To Do After You Get A Parking Ticket?

-All information related to payments and appeals along with payment locations are at the back of the parking ticket.
-These infractions are violations as per Ontario Provincial Offenses Act and you may dispute it only in a court.
+All information related to payments and appeals along with payment locations is at the back of the parking ticket.
+These infractions are violations per Ontario Provincial Offenses Act and you may dispute it only in court.
 So, if you decide to fight the ticket then it is worth your time only if you have a valid reason and can prove it.
 To dispute your parking ticket you may have to go to a First Appearance Facility.
-Most cities may give up to fifteen day time to pay up the parking ticket fine.
+Most cities may give up to fifteen days time to pay up the parking ticket fine.
 If you ignore that then you may expect a Notice for impending conviction and if you still don’t pay the fine then they may add more penalties.
 Even after you receive such a notice there is scope for disputing your parking ticket.

 A parking ticket is issued to the registered license plate owner.
 You may not get your license plates renewed until you pay up the overdue amount.
 When your license plate is denied renewal then you may pay the penalty at a Service Ontario facility only.